 Keeping your dogs entertained through Canine Enrichment!

 Giving mental stimulation will calm your dog and decrease anxiety.
-We will share some of the many activities you can do while you are at home for this extended period of time.
+We will share some of the many activities you can do while you are at home.
 If a dog does an activity that it finds pleasurable or fun there is a release of dopamine in their brain.
 The release of dopamine creates a ‘feel good’ response which increases the desire to keep doing the behavior.
 Chewing and sniffing are just a couple of the behaviors that create this response.
 We can use this response to encourage them to do good things!

 Don’t let your dog get bored while stuck at home.